vmware-archive/dispatch/docs/_front/quickstart.md

 ![Importing Dispatch OVA.
 Only password is required.]({{ '/assets/images/fusion.png' | relative_url }}){:width="800px"}

+> NOTE: VMware Fusion version must be 11.0.1 or later.

 ### Start the OVA
 Once the OVA started, login with `root` user (only for alpha version) and password you configured during OVA deployment.
 You can use dispatch right away - the CLI inside the VM is preconfigured and can be used to deploy functions!